ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/2capitalpunishment/5-FAQ/01-Installation-&-Updating.md

 2.)
 Download the `loadorder.txt`.
 Copy this file to your clipboard once it is downloaded.

 3.)
-Go to your `Capital Punishment/profiles/Casual_Punishment_Default` folder
+Go to your `Capital Punishment/profiles/Profile of Choice` folder

 4.)
-Paste the copied `loadorder.txt` into your `Capital Punishment/profiles/Casual_Punishment_Default`.
+Paste the copied `loadorder.txt` into your `Capital Punishment/profiles/Profile of choice`.
 When it asks you to overwrite your previous load order, select yes